nirix-old/blogaze/README.md

 Things that still need to be done.

-1. Post tags
-2. User manager
+1. User manager
-3. Profile manager
+2. Profile manager